BeamMW/beam-docs/source/rtd_pages/user_mining_beam.rst

 Beam node implements Stratum protocol for connecting external miner clients.
 Clients open a TCP connection to the node though which they receive jobs to mine blocks using Equihash mining protocol.

-.. iportant::Stratum server connections are protected using Transport Layer Security (TLS) protocol and require TLS certificates in order to work properly.
-You can get the
+.. important::Stratum server connections are protected using Transport Layer Security (TLS) protocol and require TLS certificates in order to work properly.
+You can either buy the certificates or create self signed certificates on your local machine.

 	In addition a text file called 'statum.api.keys' should be created and contain one or more *API keys* - random strings of 8 characters or more.